The Money Overview

 Car loan interest.
 This deduction covers interest paid on a qualifying vehicle loan used primarily for commuting, per the Schedule 1-A instructions.
 It excludes luxury purchases and vehicles already written off as business expenses elsewhere on a return.
 For a commuter paying $2,500 a year in auto loan interest and sitting in the 12% bracket, the direct tax savings would be roughly $300.
 The benefit is more modest than the other three provisions, but it stacks on top of them if a filer qualifies for more than one.

 Senior deduction.
 Taxpayers born before a specified cutoff date receive an additional deduction layered on top of the standard deduction.
 Joint filers where both spouses meet the age test get a higher amount.
-Because this works like an enlarged standard deduction, it benefits nearly every eligible senior who does not itemize.
-A married couple in the 22% bracket receiving the full additional amount could see their tax bill drop by several hundred dollars, with the exact figure scaling with their marginal rate.
+Because this works like an enlarged standard deduction, it benefits nearly every eligible senior who doesn’t itemize.
+A married couple in the 22% bracket receiving the full additional amount could see their tax bill drop by several hundred dollars, scaling with their marginal rate.

 One critical detail cuts across all four: these are income-tax deductions, not payroll-tax exemptions.
-Workers who earn tips or overtime still owe Social Security and Medicare taxes on that income.
-That distinction shrinks the real-world benefit compared with what some political messaging implied during the 2024 campaign.
+Workers who earn tips or overtime still owe Social Security and Medicare taxes on that income, shrinking the real world benefit.

 What the IRS data actually shows (and what it doesn’t)